AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Vector-vector Multiplication**

 Multiplying two vectors is a bit of a weird case.
-Normal multiplication isn't really defined on vectors since it has no visual meaning. but we have two specific cases that we could choose from
+Normal multiplication isn't really defined on vectors since it has no visual meaning. but we have two specific cases that we could choose from when multiplying: one is the dot product denoted as v ⋅ k